Weekly lottery FAQs

 Yes, we do.
 Working with agencies helps us speak to many more supporters than we could do ourselves, which means we can help more stroke survivors make the best possible recoveries, and fund more life-changing research into stroke prevention, treatment and rehabilitation.

-For our Face-to-Face campaign, we are working with agencies Burden and Burden, Real Fundraising and Smile Fundraising.
+For our Face-to-Face campaign, we are working with agencies Burden and Burden, Smile Fundraising and The Fundraising Partnership.
 The fundraisers we are working with are as passionate as we are when they’re talking to new supporters.
 We hold them to the same high standards we would hold ourselves, and ensure that they’re always being respectful and acting in accordance with the fundraising regulations.

 - We regularly run training sessions with our fundraisers.